2021 Outlook in Corporate Real Estate & Facilities Management

 In this perspectives piece Rakesh Kishan explores the three key focal points for Corporate Real Estate and Facilities Management (CRE / FM) strategies for 2021 and beyond.
 The three focal areas highlight a stronger CRE / FM value proposition, with bold, creative and transformational approaches to the volatile business environment.

-2020 has been a tumultuous year from many aspects.
-The most significant aspect of 2020 is the unrelenting grip of the global pandemic on business life, as wave after wave of pandemic surges have crashed against nations already grappling with the economic consequences of lockdowns.
+2020 was a tumultuous year from many aspects.
+One of the significant aspects of 2020 is the unrelenting grip of the global pandemic on business life, as wave after wave of pandemic surges have crashed against nations already grappling with the economic consequences of lockdowns.

 But there are bright-spots as well – enormous gains in the tech, life-sciences, consumer, logistics and several other sectors.
 The whip-saw effects of economic turbulence have served to crystallize a singular focus for Corporate Real Estate organizations.
 Flexibility and new workplace solutions are key for the C-Suite in response to a highly volatile business environment.
 To meet this challenge, Corporate Real Estate organizations must re-imagine and rethink their mission as well as ways of doing business.
 Some companies may think relying on a “program” or “philosophy” will see them through.
 This is false hope.
 Successful companies have realized a long time ago that there is no such thing as a panacea in business.